andy820621/Draft-Countdown/README.md

 # Draft Countdown

-Try to remake this Coubtdown Page by use HTML,CSS,and vanilla Javascript.
+Try to remake this Coubtdown Page by use HTML, CSS, and vanilla Javascript.

 Reference CodePen: https://codepen.io/doriancami/full/jEJvaV